BotzIky/BotzIG-Instagram-Downloader-Website/README.md

 A fast, responsive, and easy-to-use Instagram downloader web application (BotzIG) that allows you to download reels, photos, and videos in high quality.

-The UI and UX are based on the **TikBotz TikTok Downloader** layout, with the same header, footer, dark theme, and responsive design.

 ---

 ## 🌟 Features